The Meaning of Book Endorsements

 Why buy a particular book?
-We answer that partly by finding who wants us to buy the book (besides the author).
-We check the endorsement, which are found in one or more places: front cover, back cover, and opening pages.
+We answer that partly by finding who wants us to buy the book.
+We check the endorsement, which are found in one or more places—front cover, back cover, and opening pages.
 Some authors do not need endorsements, since they are industries in their own right, such as Stephen King and J. K. Rowling.
-Lesser mortals court endorsements.
+Lessor mortals court endorsements.
 But what should we make of this practice?
 What does it really mean?

 The endorser briefly sums up the book and wishes it well: “This book deserves a wide reading,” for example.
 The endorsement is meant to help the book along its literary way.
 It works this way:

 The endorser S should be in a position to give a competent judgment Q concerning the book P. To do this, S should have some expertise in the subject matter of P. Thus, I asked philosopher and mathematician, William Dembski, to endorse my book, Christian Apologetics (2011).
 It was a high honor that he did so.
 However, has not asked me to endorse a book by Dembski that filled with mathematics, since I am helpless in that.
 However, I did endorse his book The End of Christianity, since it fit my areas of expertise.

 Endorsements go awry when S endorses P when S is incompetent to endorse P. This is akin to saluting a flag of a country about which one knows nothing.
 I have seen it too often.
 These endorsements may have the opposite effect of what is intended, since empty praise from an ignoramus is worse than faint praise from a professional.

 Yet experts may fail to give adequate grounds for their recommendations.
 This is akin to cheerleading.
 S is an authority on P, but S gives no reason for endorsing P. For this, we take it on trust: S knows his stuff, so we trust him on P. Maybe so, but we must appeal to S’s raw authority about P apart from the authority’s justification Q for his judgment.